 Looking for an easy slow cooker chicken curry recipe?
 This is the one!
-A creamy chicken curry with coconut milk that’s mild, creamy and delicious.
+A mild chicken curry recipe with coconut milk that’s creamy and delicious.
 Prefer a hot curry?
 Feel free to spice it up with hot curry powder or paste.

 Hello!
-I’m back with a recipe that’s been a huge hit in my house over the past few weeks – a classic slow cooker chicken curry that the whole family is sure to love!
+I’m back with a recipe that’s been a huge hit in my house over the past few weeks – a classic slow cooker chicken curry. with warming spices and creamy coconut milk.
+You’re going to LOVE this.
+It’s requested at least twice a month in my house, so I’ve literally made it dozens of times.

-When I say it’s ridiculously easy to make, I really mean it.
+When I say this is a ridiculously easy recipe, I really mean it.
+Making chicken curry in the slow cooker in a total breeze.
 There’s no need to brown the chicken!
 Just pop everything in the slow cooker/crock pot and let the machine work its magic.

-My boys really love this recipe.
+My boys love this recipe.
 My eldest son said it’s the best curry I’ve ever made!!
-Now I’m not making any claims this is an Authentic Indian curry at all, but I’ll happily accept that compliment!
+I’m not making any claim that this is an Authentic Indian curry, but I’ll happily accept that compliment!

 This is seriously good comfort food for the Winter months ahead.
-There’s no fancy ingredients here – you should find all of them in most supermarkets.
+There are no fancy ingredients here – you should find all of them in most supermarkets.

 - boneless, skinless chicken breasts/chicken fillets.
 If you wanted to use boneless chicken thighs, that would also work great.